Sound is an integral part of pretty much any video, but getting it right can seem like quite an undertaking.

 c.
 Try it out.
 Read your text aloud to get a feel for it – and record it and play it back to yourself to hear if it works.
 If not, rewrite.
 You can also add a dummy voice recording to your video to find out if the flow is right.

-For more tips on writing scripts for voice-over, check out edge studio’s guide here.
-And if your project will be in several languages, be sure to read my guide on preparing your script for localization too.
+If your project will be in several languages, be sure to read my guide on preparing your script for localization too.

 Finding the voices

 The choice of voice actor can really affect how your message is perceived.
 Are you looking for a man or a woman, a young, middle-aged, older voice talent, what timbre do you want – and in what tone of voice do you want your message delivered?
 The answers depend on your target audience as well as personal preference.

 The best way to key in on the right voice – and determine if you’ve found the right voice talents for the job – is to listen to their demos.
 And if you got a hunch you’ve found the right voice for your project, but can’t quite tell from the demos, many talents will read a snippet of your script on request to help you decide.

 We have demos from some of the best voice talents around – let us know what you need and we’ll be glad provide you with some voice demos.

 If you need character voices or dubbing, you’ll want to work with voice talents who can act.
 It’s not a given that all talents can act – some are simply great at narrating with their signature sound, but have limited to no acting abilities.

 If you have someone help you find the talents for your project, let them know you need people who can act.

 “Should I do my own voice-over to save some money?”